Hayavadana: Act - I

 Now Bhagwata moves ahead with the story of the play.
 Devdutta and Kapila appear on the stage.
 Devdutta tells Kapila that he wants to marry a woman, namely Padmini.
 With utmost desire to marry Padmini, he pledges to sacrifice his arms to Goddess Kali and his head to Rudra.
 Kapila goes to Padmini and presents the Proposal to marry Devdutta.
 Devdatta and Padmini Marry.
 By the time, Devdutta realizes that Padmini is attracted towards Kapila and vice versa.
 Now Padmini is pregnant.
 Devdutta knowingly tries to put off the program of visiting Ujjain.
 He tells Kapila that Padmini is ill.
 But Padmini gives her consent before Kapila.
 They all three leave for Ujjain.
 Padmini repeatedly praises Kapila's physical strength before Devdutta.
 Devdutta feels jealous but he does not blame Padmini.
 Kapila and Padmini go to Rudra Temple but Devdutta denies to accompany them.
-Devdutta knows that Kapila has such a physical strength and beauty that any woman can get attracted towards him.
+Devdutta knows that Kapila has such a physical strength and beauty that he can attract any woman.
 Devdutta goes to goddess Kali temple where he reminds himself of his pledge to sacrifice his head to the Goddess Kali.
-He Wishes for the Wellness of Kapila and Padmini.
+He wishes for the wellness of Kapila and Padmini.
 He beheads himself with a sword and dies.

 Meanwhile, Kapila and Padmini come out of the temple.
-Kapila gets worried on finding Devdutta nowhere.
-He leaves Padmini and starts searching for his friend.
+Kapila worries on not finding Devdutta.
+He leaves Padmini and searches for his friend.
 Finally he reaches in the same Temple and feels shocked to see his friend dead.
 He feels himself responsible for all this.
 Kapila takes the same sword and beheads himself.
-Soon Padmini reaches there and she has no clue how they got died.
+Soon Padmini reaches there and she has no clue how they died.
 She considers herself responsible for the duel between the two friends and their deaths.
 She provokes the Goddess Kali and also tries to kill herself.
 The Goddess Kali appears and stops her.
-The Goddess asks her to place the heads with their respective body so that the Goddess will re-join them with her magical powers and bring them back to life.
+The Goddess asks her to place the heads with their respective body so that the Goddess will rejoin them with her magical powers and bring them back to life.
 The Goddess also appreciates the two friends.
 Padmini follows the command in a hurry.
 The Goddess disappears.
-Padmini, being thankful to goddess kali, gets a bit relaxed.
+Padmini, being thankful to goddess kali, relaxes.
 But soon she realizes her mistake.
 She has mistakenly placed the heads with irrespective body.
 So now Devdutta's head is joined with Kapila's body and vice versa.
 Soon they regain their senses.
-For a moment, the two friends are confused.
+Momentarily, the two friends are confused.
 Both make a claim for Padmini.
 The man with Devdutta's head, makes a plea that head is the master of the body.
 So he has the right over Padmini.
 The man with Kapila's head makes a plea that Padmini has remained with Devdutta's body.
 So he has the right over Padmini.
 Meanwhile Bhagwata, the narrator, comes on the stage.
 All the characters become statues for a moment and the narrator addresses the audience.
 He asks them to think of a solution to this problem.
 Act 1 ends.